 If you’re on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing.
 At this briefing, you’ll learn how to start your claim.
 You can also call us toll-free at 1-800-827-1000.

-If you have less than 90 days left on active duty, you have 2 options for filing a disability claim:
+If you have less than 90 days left on active duty, you have a few options for filing a disability claim:

 Go through the Decision Ready Claim (DRC) program